BusyJzy599/CFBCT-main/README.md

       batch_size=$batch_size
 ```

-4. The extracted features go through using the following folder structure:
+4. The file structure involved in all processing is as follows:

 ````
 |──DATA_ROOT_DIR 											# The base directory of all datasets